 That is, I felt that way until a friend who pioneered the development of the “Sanctuary Model,” Dr. Sandra Bloom, M.D., suggested an addition.
 With an ear-to-ear smile she pressed gently and politely and respectfully, but oh so firmly and confidently.
 She pressed her case to “add one question,” add “just one question”.
-Dr. Bloom waited… pointedly and expectantly.
+Dr. Bloom waited for my response… pointedly and expectantly.
 She wanted me to try adding a “Community Meeting” to our daily startup.
-“Go around the classroom so each student participates: My name is ___.
+“Go around the entire classroom so each student participates: My name is ___.
 One word for my feelings this morning is ____.”
 Then listen.

 I agreed, skeptically, thinking we already had a fine, “community” startup, and wondering where we’d find the time.

 The first ten days, many simply shared “I feel happy.
 No reason”.
 Or “I feel sad.
 No reason”.
 So, I began to incorporate “feelings words” into our other vocabulary work and I bought a large wall poster with visualizations of feelings words.
-The kids began to be intrigued.
+The kids began to be intrigued about “feelings”.

 “Knowing” is not the same as “Understanding”

-The “Community Meeting” in the Sanctuary Model “Toolkit” begins similarly, as part of building any trauma-informed organization.
-Explicit acknowledgement of feelings as first priority, embedded in establishing social norms of safety and caring for each person in the group.
+The “Community Meeting” in the Sanctuary Model “Toolkit” begins similarly, as part of building trauma-informed practice in any organization.
+Explicit acknowledgement of feelings as first priority, is embedded in establishing social norms of safety and caring for each person in the group.

-In our school classroom, “How are you feeling?” became central to developing community, to learning clear oral communication, and to building class ‘norms.’.
+In our classroom, “How are you feeling?” became central to developing community, to practicing clear oral communication, and to building class ‘norms.’.

 It also generated undeniably invaluable learning about “feelings”.

-Then, even more: practice composing and publicly sharing those feelings.
+Then, even more: reflecting, composing and communicating, those feelings.

 But most importantly it moved us beyond factually “knowing” names.
 It became understanding feelings, understanding each other as people.
 Understanding ourselves better.
 Understanding motivations; our own and others.
 Myself understanding children and their childhood traumas.
 “Social literacy.”

 Building understanding does require investments of time and labor.
 We didn’t achieve it for free.
 We invested about 20 minutes from our already packed schedule.
-We prioritized that time to listen to each other.
-So, we had more learning to do.
+A real risk in context of the district’s tightly circumscribed regimen.
+Nevertheless, we prioritized that time to listen to each other.
+We had more learning to do.
 We had to learn to listen: Not interrupting, not even politely questioning.

 Ultimately, it started with all of us being “in the moment”